lizgib2/2024_T32_GME_Annual_Hackathon/README.md

-# 2024_T32_GME_Annual_Hackathon
+# 2024 T32 GME Annual Hackathon

-Github repo for the Genetic Mechanisms and Evolution Training Grant 2024 annual hackathon
+Github repo for the Genetic Mechanisms and Evolution Training Grant 2024 annual hackathon!
+This repo will host the code used during the hackathon